gwenwindflower/copier-dbt/README.md

   - We move the profiles.yml out of the project on template creation, so credentials are never stored or committed to the repo created from this template.
 Thus, while highly unlikely that this would be a security risk, I just don't feel comfortable supporting it for the time being.
 I'm very open to hearing from more experienced database security professionals on differing opinions, or any ideas on how to leverage something like environment variables for increased security while still providing a good developer experience.
 That said, I want to complete the main goals of this project before tackling this.
 - Using `pip` instead of `uv`:
   - `uv` is a _much_ faster and more modern tool for Python package management, and I'd like to encourage its adoption.
 While I want to provide as much optionality as possible, changing this would be more complicated and I decided to make a choice — that said you're more than welcome to fork this repo and change it to use `pip` if you'd like!
 Like the rest of the non-goals, once I've accomplished the main goals I'm open to revisiting this.
+- All of the above re `uv` for `ruff` as well.
+The [astral.sh](https://astral.sh/) tooling is just really great, handles the job of multiple tools in one, and is so fast, I don't think I can be persuaded to go backwards on this one.
+Now if only somebody would make `ruff` for SQL...

 ## Usage